Do you ever feel like you can’t compete with your rivals? Then I’ve got some good news for you:

 - Landing pages

-Traffic analysis is essential for getting a solid gauge on a competitor’s overall web performance.
+Traffic analysis is essential for getting a solid gauge of a competitor’s overall web performance.
+If you want information about your rivals, like:

 You can also get a breakdown of each of these traffic sources.